PolymathNetwork/polymesh_docs/Polymesh/docs/governance.md

 One member of the Governance Council is elected as the Release Coordinator.
 The role of the Release Coordinator is to schedule PIPs that have been ratified by the Governance Council.

 Every ratified PIP has a default execution time, set as a specific amount of blocks from the time it was ratified.
 The Release Coordinator can re-schedule any PIP to a different execution block or choose to enact it immediately.
-This provides flexibility to coordinate the release of critical fixes, and ensure that any stakeholders in a particular PIP are coordinated and well prepared before the PIP is executed.
+This provides flexibility to coordinate the release of critical fixes, and ensure that any stakeholders in a particular PIP are coordinated and well prepared before the PIP is executed.\

+Release coordinators are elected by the governance council members, and must be a current member of the governance council.